 (This course is required by the California Commission on Teacher Credentialing and a grade of "C" or better is required.)

 The purpose of this course is to provide the ECE student with the necessary skills to mentor adults in ECE classrooms.
 Supervision, evaluation, and professional growth are among the topics to be covered as the student is prepared for the role of mentoring student teachers, new assistant teachers/teachers, volunteers, and other adults.

-Children's Literature and Curriculum(4 units) Prerequisite: None.
+ECE 155 Children's Literature and Curriculum (4 units)

+(This course may be used as a Humanities elective.)
 This course is designed to assist parents, students, and educators interested in learning how to utilize literature to nurture a child's growth and development.
 Participants become knowledgeable about selecting appropriate stories and books for young children, how to effectively integrate them within curriculum, and how to incorporate the use of puppets and flannel board into the classroom setting.
 The concept of developing a child's creative, cognitive, social, cultural, and emotional growth is emphasized.